Earth Notes: On the "Dull is Good" Cleanweb Meetup (2015)Updated 2022-10-16.

 The meeting was hosted by Makers Academy: thanks!

-A meeting built on the premise that IoT will be truely successful when it blends into the background, possibly as a series of boring beige boxes, and doesn't require early-adopter types to continually fiddle with it.
+A meeting built on the premise that IoT will be truly successful when it blends into the background, possibly as a series of boring beige boxes, and does not require early-adopter types to continually fiddle with it.
 (But the security should not fail before the device otherwise does, which is hard to get right in the absence of a crystal ball.)